Mike Johnson: Iran

 Johnson supported President Trump's strikes on Iran in June 2025, and opposed "a bipartisan war powers resolution to prevent U.S. intervention in Iran".

+In March 2026, Johnson voiced support for joint Israeli-U.S. strikes against Iran.
+He argued that Israel was prepared to act independently and that failing to participate in the actions could have "devastating" consequences.
+He called U.S. involvement a "defensive measure" and "absolutely necessary for our defense", in the context of managing the fallout of an imminent Israeli strike.

 Health care

 Johnson voted for the American Health Care Act of 2017, which would have repealed the Affordable Care Act (ACA).

 In 2019, as chair of the Republican Study Committee, Johnson spearheaded an effort to replace the ACA.
 The committee's plan would have rescinded the ACA's Medicaid expansion.